 When do we meet?

-Regular CACSE Representative Meetings are usually held the 2nd Monday of each month from 6:30 to 8 p.m. at the St. Mary’s County Board of Education Building, in the second floor “Red” or Special Education Meeting Room at 21360 Moakley Street in Leonardtown, MD, 20650.
+Regular CACSE Representative Meetings are usually held the 2nd Monday of each month from 6:30 to 8 p.m. on Zoom.
+You can find the zoom link for the meeting on our calendar.
 These CACSE meetings are open to the public and are run like typical Board meetings.
 You do not have to be a CACSE Representative to attend.

-In addition, CACSE now offers regular monthly Support Group Meetings at the same location and date.
+In addition, CACSE offers regular monthly Peer to Peer Parent Support Group Meetings also on Zoom.
 These start at 5:45 p.m. and have a much looser structure.
 Parents and caregivers who have concerns about their child’s situation, or who are seeking more information to help their child, or any person in the community who wishes to raise a concern that may affect students with special needs in some way, are greatly encouraged to attend this meeting.
 All information discussed will be considered confidential.

 CACSE has representatives from almost all public schools as well as many local agencies and support groups.
 Any parent, educator, or community organization member can join CACSE and become a Representative.
 Representatives have voting rights on issues of policy and decision making that impact the education of their children.